 In July 2011, the SC launched the Corporate Governance Blueprint 2011.
-The blueprint focuses on six main components of the corporate governance ecosystem, namely, disclosure and transparency, role of gatekeepers and influencers, public and private enforcement, shareholder rights, role of institutional investors and the board's role in governance.
-High quality disclosures and transparency are increasingly used by both international and domestic investors as a benchmark to gauge a company's good ethical conduct in the carrying out of its operations.
+The blueprint focuses on six main components of the corporate governance ecosystem, namely, disclosure and transparency, role of gatekeepers and influencers, public and private enforcement, shareholders rights, role of institutional investors and the board's role in governance.
+High quality disclosure and transparency are increasingly used by both international and domestic investors as a benchmark to gauge a company's good ethical conduct in the carrying out of its operations.
 Good ethical conduct promotes high level of investor protection, creates a conducive investment environment and maintains market confidence and systemic stability.

 In September 2011, in line with the objective of enhancing the standards of disclosure in the marketplace, Bursa Securities issued the Corporate Disclosure Guide to help listed issuers in understanding the disclosure obligations in the Listing Requirements better, which in turn, will facilitate greater compliance with such obligations.
 The Corporate Disclosure Guide provides clarification on the disclosure requirements set out in the Listing Requirements and illustrates how the disclosure requirements should be applied in practice.
-It also sets out the best practices for establishing internal policies and procedures to enable listed issuers to fulfil their disclosure obligations.
+It also sets out the best practices for establishing internal policies and procedures to enable listed issuers to fulfill their disclosure obligations.

 The launch of the Corporate Governance Blueprint 2011 and the issuance of the Corporate Disclosure Guide serve to reiterate the importance of disclosure and transparency as critical elements of a robust corporate governance framework.
-Quality disclosures provide the basis for informed decision-making by shareholders or unit holders.
-Interposed between the listed issuers and shareholders or unit holders are the gatekeepers and influencers who play an important role in promoting self and market discipline.
-Independent Advisers play a very pertinent role as one of the enablers for informed decision-making by shareholders or an Independent Adviser.
-In this regard, the IAL serves as an important communication channel for the Independent Adviser to communicate directly to the shareholders or unit holders on its analysis, findings and opinion on corporate transactions.
+Quality disclosures provide the basis for informed decision-making by shareholders.
+Interposed between the companies and shareholders are the gatekeepers and influencers who play an important role in promoting self and market discipline.
+Independent Advisers play a very pertinent role as one of the enablers for informed decision-making by shareholders in relation to corporate transactions requiring the appointment of an Independent Adviser.
+In this regard, the IAL serves as an important communication channel for the Independent Adviser to communicate directly to the shareholders on its analysis, findings and opinion on the corporate transactions.